AgneteSteine/agnetesteine.github.io/_posts/2020-04-20-what-makes-a-good-book-cover.markdown

 ---
 ## What Makes a Good Book Cover?

-There is an old saying that goes; “Don’t judge a book by its cover”.
+There is an old saying that goes: “Don’t judge a book by its cover”.
 It is a meaningful message to bring into your everyday life; of not basing your judgements on appearances only.
 But in the case of books?
 It could not be more out of place.

 [![Cover](/_uploads/Utennavn1.jpg)](/_uploads/Utennavn1.jpg)
 Photo credit: Justin Aikin on  Unsplash